CodingGagan/markdown_test/architecture/user-metrics.md

 ## Prometheus

-Prometheus emits metrics which are used by Kubecost for diagnostic purposes:
+Prometheus emits metrics which are used by nOps for diagnostic purposes:

 | Metric                          | Description              |
 | ------------------------------- | ------------------------ |